Chaosikaros/OVVA/ReadMe.md

 Settings:
 - Eye: Select the eye condition for the OVVA test (e.g., 'Both' condition means no eye is blocked, 'L' means the right eye's view will be obscured by a black texture)
-- Stage2 Loop: Adjust the number of loops for stage 2.
-A higher loop number can help generate a more accurate heatmap.
+- Stage2 Repetition: Adjust the number of repetitions for stage 2.
+A higher repetition number can help generate a more accurate heatmap.

 ### OVVA Analysis Example